 Do I have to submit my claim to the Injuries Board?

-No, unlike other personal Injury claims for injury compensation arising out of accident claims or negligence claims, an injury claim for Medical Negligence / Medical Malpractice / Clinical Negligence is not submitted to the Injuries Board.
+No, unlike other personal Injury claims arising out of accident claims or negligence claims, an injury claim for Medical Negligence / Medical Malpractice / Clinical Negligence is not submitted to the Injuries Board.
 Most injury claims for Medical Negligence are processed through the Circuit Court or the High Court depending on the level of damages anticipated in each case.
 They seldom go through the District Court and never through the small claims court.

 I think I have a Medical Negligence claim, what should I do?